aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 The LambdaFunction class does this by calling the GetServiceProvider method which in turn creates an instance of [.NET's Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host).
 The Generic Host is used because it configures:

-* Logging
+* Logging (using Serilog)
-* Dependency Injection
+* Dependency Injection (using .NET's Service Provider)
-* Configuration
+* Configuration (using .NET's Configurationg Provider)

 ##### Logging
-[Serilog](https://serilog.net) is used to provide Structured Logging, and include the [AWS Request Id](https://docs.aws.amazon.com/lambda/latest/dg/csharp-context.html) in each log entry.
+[Serilog](https://serilog.net) is used to provide Structured Logging, and .NET's support for [log scopes](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line#log-scopes) is used to add metadata to each log entry (e.g., [AWS Request Id](https://docs.aws.amazon.com/lambda/latest/dg/csharp-context.html)).

 ##### Dependency Injection
 Once the Generic Host has initialized the Service Collection, the ConfigureServices [template method](https://en.wikipedia.org/wiki/Template_method_pattern) is called so that LambdaFunction's subclasses may register their dependencies.